mmckechney/SqlBuildManager/docs/AzureBatch.md

 ### Files

 _Note:_ All of these files are consolidated logs from across all of your Batch nodes.

-- `successdatabases.cfg` - this file contains a list of all datbases that were successfully updated.
-The file is in the format used as an `/Override` argument.
+- `successdatabases.cfg` - this file contains a list of all databases that were successfully updated.
+The file is in the format used as an `--override` argument.
 If there were no successful updates, this file will not be created.
-- `failuredatabases.cfg` - this file contains a list of all datbases that were successfully updated.
-The file is in the format used as an `/Override` argument.
+- `failuredatabases.cfg` - this file contains a list of all databases that were successfully updated.
+The file is in the format used as an `--override` argument.
 If there were no failures, this file will not be created.
 - `commits.log` - a log file showing successful updates with time stamps
 - `errors.log` -  a log file showing failed updates with time stamps, statuses and return codes